 Red Hand dyed Eco Textile Silk Fabric 

-This silk fabric by the yard is an elegant piece of oriental craftsmanship.
-Ikat Fabric is a heavy silk.
-Most of all it is wonderfully glossy and mild to the tough, that glosses softly in the light.
-Hence stylish luxurious appearance with its bold tribal pattern.
-Uzbeks call this fabulous textile as ‘khan atlas’ which literally means “royal silk satin”.
-In addition, this delicate fashionable Best Quality Ikat Fabric, Ikat Fabric is pure natural silk and cotton.
+Our Red Hand-Dyed Eco Textile Silk Fabric is a testament to exquisite craftsmanship.
+Every inch of this fabric is meticulously hand-dyed to ensure vibrant and rich shades of red that captivate the eye.
+The intricate dyeing process results in a one-of-a-kind yellow pattern, making each yard of fabric unique and exclusive.
+In addition, this delicate fashionable Best Quality Ikat Fabric is pure natural silk and cotton.
 Traditional ikat weaving utilizes no chemical dyes or power looms.
-That is the reason why the impressiveness and durability of the unstressed fabric are always beyond compare anywhere in the world.
+That is the reason why the impressiveness and durability of unstressed fabric are always beyond compare anywhere in the world.
 Probably, since unique Ikat design is the work of an individual.
-And he thinks passionately and feelingly about his every choice of color as well as form in order to create a sympathetic composition.
+And he thinks passionately and feelingly about his every choice of colour as well as form in order to create a sympathetic composition.
 That makes IKAT special.

 ” Eco Textile Silk Cotton Ikat Fabric / Red Handdyed Eco Textile Silk Fabric “

-The example of handwoven Bokharan ikat texture may illustrate the complexities of labor in the silk weaving trade.
+The example of the handwoven Bokharan ikat texture may illustrate the complexities of labour in the silk weaving trade.
 Bokhara is one of several in which weaving is a common occupation.
 Most people specialized in weaving silk fabrics such as ikat.
-Non-migrant, “Old Bokharans” who claim Uzbek descent are living in both Uzbek and Irani dominated neighbourhoods and they weave both pure silk and half-silk ikat fabrics.
-There is also an abr-bandi or ikat-binding workshop for the production of ikat warps in a Tadjik neighbourhood.
-In a very mixed neighbourhood of mostly Tadjiks and Farsi that include many all-silk ikat weavers, there is a dyeing establishment that employed both Jewish and non Jewish dyers.
+Non-migrant, “Old Bokharans” who claim Uzbek descent are living in both Uzbek and Irani-dominated neighbourhoods and they weave both pure silk and half-silk ikat fabrics.
+There is also an Abr-bandi or ikat-binding workshop for the production of ikat warps in a Tadjik neighbourhood.
+In a very mixed neighbourhood of mostly Tadjiks and Farsi that includes many all-silk ikat weavers, there is a dyeing establishment that employed both Jewish and non-Jewish dyers.